ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/AQM.rst

 Structure of SRW-AQM Workflow
 --------------------------------

-:numref:`Figure %s <FlowProcAQM>` illustrates the full non-:term:`DA` SRW-AQM workflow using a flowchart.
+:numref:`Figure %s <FlowProcAQM>` illustrates the full non-:term:`DA <data assimilation>` SRW-AQM workflow using a flowchart.
 Compared to the uncoupled (atmosphere-only) workflow (see :numref:`Table %s <WorkflowTasksTable>`), SRW-AQM has additional tasks for pre- and post-processing.
 For pre-processing, multiple emissions data such as NEXUS, fire, and point-source emissions are retrieved or created for air quality modeling.
 Moreover, the chemical initial conditions (ICs) are extracted from the restart files of the previous cycle and added to the existing IC files.
 The chemical lateral boundary conditions (LBCs) and the GEFS aerosol data are also added to the existing LBC files.
 For post-processing, air quality forecast products for ozone (O3) and 2.5-micron particulate matter (PM2.5) are generated, and the bias-correction technique is applied to improve the accuracy of the results.

 .. _FlowProcAQM: